 The Perpetuity of Certain Spiritual Gifts

-• We believe every Christian has been gifted by the Holy Spirit to fulfill ministries and service in and through the church.
-(1 Corinthians 12-14, Ephesians 4:7-13) All gifts of service are embraced by Jacob's Well and should be exercised by each and every member.
-There is a diversity of opinion among Christians regarding the so called "Sign gifts" (i.e. tongues and prophecy) so we will remain open on this issue.
-Those who believe in the continuance of the gifts may practice them in private and for the good of the church when the gifts are practiced in obedience with 1 Corinthians 12-14.
-We do not desire divisiveness about either the perpetuity or manner of practice of these gifts.
+- We believe every Christian has been gifted by the Holy Spirit to fulfill ministries and service in and through the church (1 Corinthians 12:1-14:40, Ephesians 4:7-13).
+There is a diversity of opinion among Christians regarding the so called "sign gifts" (i.e. tongues, prophecy, healing, etc) so we will remain open on this issue.
+Those who exercise these gifts and/or would desire more instruction on the gifts are encouraged to make that known to the elders.
+If you practice the gifts, we would discern together how they might be exercised for the good of the Church in obedience to 1 Corinthians 12-14.
+We will not, however, require any specific expression or view of the sign gifts as a requirement for participation or membership in our community.
+In other words, we do not desire divisiveness about either the perpetuity or manner of practice of these gifts.

 Science and the Precise Age of the Universe